-Cell Culture
+Cell culture

-Human bronchial smooth muscle cell lines, immortalized by stable expression of human telomerase reverse transcriptase (hTERT), were used for the experiments.
-The primary cultured human bronchial smooth muscle cells used to generate each cell line were prepared as previously described [20] from macroscopically healthy segments of 2nd-to-4th generation main bronchus obtained after lung resection surgery from patients with a diagnosis of adenocarcinoma (Dr. H Unruh, Section of Thoracic Surgery, University of Manitoba, Canada).
+Human bronchial smooth muscle cell lines, immortalised by stable expression of human telomerase reverse transcriptase (hTERT), were used for the experiments.
+The primary cultured human bronchial smooth muscle cells used to generate each cell line were prepared as previously described [20] from macroscopically healthy segments of second-to-fourth generation main bronchus obtained after lung resection surgery from patients with a diagnosis of adenocarcinoma.
 All procedures were approved by the Human Research Ethics Board of the University of Manitoba.
-As we have detailed previously [20], each cell line was thoroughly characterized to passage 10 and higher, and was shown to express a number of smooth muscle (sm) contractile phenotype marker proteins (eg. sm-myosin heavy chain (MHC), sm-α-actin, and desmin).
-For all experiments, passages 10-25 myocytes grown on uncoated plastic dishes in Dulbecco's modified Eagle's medium (DMEM) supplemented with 50 U/ml streptomycin, 50 μg/ml penicillin and 10 % v/v FBS were used.
+As we have detailed previously [20], each cell line was thoroughly characterised to passage 10 and higher, and was shown to express a number of smooth muscle (sm) contractile phenotype marker proteins (e.g. sm-myosin heavy chain, sm-α-actin and desmin).
+For all experiments, passage 10-25 myocytes grown on uncoated plastic dishes in Dulbecco's modified Eagle's medium (DMEM) supplemented with 50 U·mL-1 streptomycin, 50 μg·mL-1 penicillin and 10% v/v fetal bovine serum (FBS) were used.

-In selected experiments, primary human airway smooth muscle cells from two different commercial sources (Stratagene, La Jolla, CA and Clonetics, San Diego, CA) were used.
+In selected experiments, primary human airway smooth muscle cells from two different commercial sources (Stratagene, La Jolla, and Clonetics, San Diego, CA, USA) were used.
 These cells were cultured in DMEM/F12 nutrient mixture supplemented with 25 mM Hepes, 2.5 mM L-glutamine, 1% v/v non-essential amino acids, 10% v/v FBS (all from Invitrogen, Breda, The Netherlands) and antibiotics.
 Cells at passages 5-7 were used to perform experiments.